Writing Curriculum Offer

 - Apply their broad vocabulary, which has been acquired as a result of direct Tier 2 vocabulary instruction across the whole curriculum, within writing.

-At Abbey Gates, the stimulus for writing will most frequently come from a high-quality book, as our reading and writing curriculums are closely aligned.
-In other cases, it may be an experience or trip which the children have taken park in which inspires writing.
-Our approach to writing follows a sequence of; planning, drafting, revising editing and publishing, as advised by the Education Endowment Foundation in their Improving Literacy in Key Stage 2 report.
+At Abbey Gates, teachers use our bespoke Writing Policy to support their planning and delivery of the Writing curriculum.
+This ensures that children write for a range of purposes throughout their time in each academic year.
+The specific skills which children will need to be taught, in order to be successful, are also outlined in this document.
+This ensures that children make sufficient progress throughout their time at Abbey Gates.
+The stimulus for writing will frequently come from a high-quality book.
+In other cases, it may be a video, object or an experience or trip which the children have taken part in which inspires writing.
+In Key Stage 2, our approach to writing follows a sequence of; planning, drafting, revising, editing and publishing, as advised by the Education Endowment Foundation in their Improving Literacy in Key Stage 2 report.
 Children are taught to use various literary devices through demonstration; high quality modelling and scaffolding.
 Where appropriate, drama techniques are used to allow children to develop their ideas and to bridge the gap between reading and writing.
+The teaching of poetry is also prioritised throughout all year groups.
+By the end of a child’s time at Abbey Gates, they will have been exposed to and written a wealth of different types of poetry.
+Teachers use the school’s poetry spine as a tool to support their planning, this also links to the Writing Policy.

 We ensure that all children understand that writing has a purpose and audience.
 In the Early Years, this notion is established as children are encouraged to make marks and explain the meaning of them to an adult within their play.
 As children progress through school, they will see their writing in real-life contexts as they embark on writing projects which require them to, for example, write and send letters and put up posters which they have written.
 Some children also use their writing ability to apply for positions on our Pupil Parliament and Eco Council.
-We prioritise developing children’s vocabulary and have carefully selected and plotted the teaching of vital Tier 2 words across the curriculum.
+We prioritise developing children’s vocabulary and oracy and ensure that progressive teaching and learning takes place so that all pupils can apply improved oracy skills to impact on their attainment in writing.
+Additionally, we have carefully selected and plotted the teaching of vital Tier 2 words across the curriculum.
 Children use this vocabulary within their writing with the audience and purpose in mind.

-Grammatical rules are taught within writing lessons, with prior knowledge being continuously revisited.
+Grammatical rules are taught within writing lessons, and grammar is featured in the school Writing Policy.
+This ensures coverage within each year group.
+Additionally, prior knowledge is continuously revisited.
 Spelling lessons are discrete and follow Jane Considine’s approach to spelling, which ensures that children learn spelling rules and take part in spelling investigations.
-This ensures that children are active learners who are equipped with a strong understanding of spelling rules and can apply these rules in multiple contexts, rather than learning a list of spellings by rote.
+This allows children to be active learners who are equipped with a strong understanding of spelling rules.
+Developing this strong understanding ensures that children can apply rules in multiple contexts, rather than learning a list of spellings by rote.
 All teachers have high expectations with regards to handwriting.
 In the Early Years, children are taught where letters should start and end using memorable formation rhymes.
 In Key Stage One, children participate in discrete handwriting lessons, which provide the children with the skills to join letters and write in cursive style.
 In Key Stage Two, these skills are consistently practised and perfected within all writing which children complete.
+Children publish finished writing, which encourages them to take pride in their handwriting.

-Throughout school, teachers plan writing opportunities based on the Early Learning Goals and National Curriculum.
-There is a focus on progression of skills and teachers use the school’s bespoke Interim Teacher Assessment Framework as a tool for both planning and assessment.
+Throughout school, teachers plan writing opportunities based on the Writing Policy, which incorporates all elements if the Early Learning Goals and National Curriculum.
+There is a focus on progression of skills and teachers use the school’s bespoke Interim Teacher Assessment Framework as a tool for assessment.

 We have high expectations of all children and expect that the vast majority of pupils reach the expected standard by the time they leave Abbey Gates.
-In 2019, 97% of children reached this standard, which we are confident will allow them to flourish in their further studies and work and ultimately allow them to have a successful adult life.
+In 2022, the percentage of children who left Abbey Gates as expected or greater depth readers was significantly above the national average, we are confident that this will allow them to flourish in their further studies and work and ultimately allow them to have a successful adult life.
 Ensuring that children reach this standard is achieved through continuous focus on vocabulary, grammar, writing for different purposes and audiences, spelling and overall composition.